rishi-m100/rishi-m100/README.md

 ### Look below to my pinned repos and additionally to my repositories tab to see all my projects.

+## - [Trading Bot + LSTM Model(https://github.com/rishi-m100/trading-bot):

+ ### Python, Tensorflow, Robin Stocks API

+• Python trading bot using the Robin Stocks API to execute trades at specified thresholds, predict prices, and use Machine Learning to improve strategy.

+• Made use of the LSTM ML architecture for stock price prediction.

 ## - [AI Study Plan Generator](https://github.com/rishi-m100/StudyBud):

  ### Flask, Python, OpenAI API, React, NodeJS, Firebase